 There’s nothing like a big family and friends’ holiday get-together, but having a lot of visitors in your home can be scary for your pet.
 Making a safe space or den at home for your pet to safely retreat to if they want to, can really help to reduce their stress.
 A natural calming diffuser can also help your pet to unwind, by creating a relaxing atmosphere in their safe spot.

-7. Watch out for toxic Christmas food
+7. Avoid toxic food

 A lot of the special Christmas foods and drinks we like to enjoy at this time of year are toxic to our pets.
-This includes mince pies, chocolate, fruit cake, macadamia nuts, alcohol, garlic, onions, wine and grapes.
+This includes mince pies, chocolate, fruit cake, macadamia nuts, alcohol, garlic, onions, raisins, and grapes.
 Keep toxic food items well out of reach of your pets and if you are spending Christmas with friends and family, ask them nicely to not give your pets any foods without your permission first to help avoid any emergency vet visits!

 8. Buy Christmas presents

-9. Be seen!
+9. Be seen

-10. Rest… and relax
+10. Rest… and relax!